-- D. Individual has metastatic breast cancer with brain metastases and the following criteria are met (NCCN 2A); AND - 1.
+- Individual has metastatic breast cancer with brain metastases and the following criteria are met (NCCN 2A); AND - 1.
 Individual has a primary diagnosis of HER2+ breast cancer; AND - 2.
 Used in one of the following ways: - a.
-In those with asymptomatic brain metastases as primary or initial therapy; OR - b.
-In those with stable disease in recurrent disease;
+In those with asymptomatic brain metastases as primary or initial therapy;

+OR

+b.
+In those with recurrent or stable disease;